poddus/cooking/monkeybread.md

 1. Mix the sugar, cinnamon, and clove. set aside.
 1. Fold the dough.
 1. Ferment for 1 more hour.
-1. Flatten the dough and cut it into 2 – 3cm pieces (around 1 inch).
-They do not have to be perfect, just do not make them too large.
-Dip each piece of dough in the melted butter.
+1. Flatten the dough and cut it into 24 pieces.
+They do not have to be perfect.
+Coat each piece of dough with butter.
 Roll each dough piece in the sugar mix.
-Layer the dough pieces in aca.
-1 kg loaf tin with the butterscotch sauce in between.
+Layer the dough pieces in a ca. 1 kg loaf tin with the butterscotch sauce in between.
 Keep a little bit of sauce for brushing after the bake.
 1. Final proof 1.5 hours.
 During the final hour of fermentation preheat the oven to 160C, FAN ON.
 1. Bake the loaf on the lowest rack for 50 minutes or until the internal temperature reads above 94C.
 1. Brush the top of the loaf with the butterscotch sauce.
 Let it set for 10 minutes.